hjs/dumbphrasefinder/README.md

 npm run build
 ```

-Now ensure the code loads and works:
+1. Go to `chrome://extensions/` and check the box for `Developer mode` in the top right.

-- Load the folder containing the extension (`manifest.json`) in your browser.
+2. Click the `Load unpacked` button and select the folder containing the extension (`manifest.json`) to install it.
-- Load `mail.google.com` in your browser and open the developer console.
+3. Go to `mail.google.com` in your browser.